wp-plugins/flyzoo/readme.txt

 == Description ==

-All you need to chat: help customers with live support chat, engage your community in group chats and private conversations.
+All you need to chat on your website!
+Help customers with live support chat, engage your community in group chats and private conversations.

 Start your 14-day free trial now!